Rajeev Kakar: Professional life

 In recent years, between January 2006 and August 2018, Rajeev was one of the five Global Management Founders and a Founder Global Management Board Member of Fullerton Financial Holdings (Fullerton), a 100% subsidiary of Temasek Holdings, both headquartered in Singapore.
-In this global Fullerton role, he served as the Executive Vice-President and Regional CEO for the CEEMEA region for the Global Fullerton group, and concurrently also headed Fullerton's Consumer Banking businesses globally.
+In this global Fullerton role, he served as the Executive Vice-president and Regional CEO for the CEEMEA region for the Global Fullerton group, and concurrently also headed Fullerton's Consumer Banking businesses globally.
 In 2008, Kakar also simultaneously founded Dunia Finance in the UAE, a strategic joint venture financial institution between Fullerton Financial Holdings and Mubadala Investment Company, and served as its Founder Managing Director & CEO until July 2018.
-Prior to his role at Fullerton, between 1987 - 2006, Kakar worked at Citibank in various senior roles for almost two decades across several different countries between 1987-2006.
+Prior to his role at Fullerton, between 1987 - 2006, Kakar worked at Citibank in various senior roles for almost two decades across several different countries between 1987 and 2006.
 In his last Citibank role, Kakar served as the Regional CEO & Division Executive for Citi's then fast growing Turkey, Middle East & Africa (TMEA) region, until January 2006.

-Between September 2003 and January 2006, he was the Regional Head & CEO for Citibank, managing Citi’s Turkey, Middle East and Africa region (TMEA) region, based out of Dubai, UAE.
-Earlier, between 2002 - 2003, Rajeev was Citibank’s CEO for the Turkey & Egypt cluster, based out of Istanbul, and led an important strategic business turnaround for Citibank's business in Turkey.
-Prior to that, in 2000, he was the CEO for Citibank in Egypt, based out of Cairo, where he launched Citibank’s consumer bank, which was the first full function Consumer Banking offering in the Egyptian market.
-This was recognized for fastest break-even in Citigroup’s history.
+Between September 2003 and January 2006, he was the Regional Head & CEO for Citibank, managing Citi's Turkey, Middle East and Africa region (TMEA) region, based out of Dubai, UAE.
+Earlier, between 2002 - 2003, Rajeev was Citibank's CEO for the Turkey & Egypt cluster, based out of Istanbul, and led an important strategic business turnaround for Citibank's business in Turkey.
+Prior to that, in 2000, he was the CEO for Citibank in Egypt, based out of Cairo, where he launched Citibank's consumer bank, which was the first full function Consumer Banking offering in the Egyptian market.
+This was recognized for fastest break-even in Citigroup's history.

-Between 1996 - 2000, in India, Rajeev was the Business CEO for Citibank’s Auto Finance business and, in this role based out of New Delhi, he also founded Citicorp Maruti Finance Limited, a new green-field joint venture captive finance company between Citigroup & the Car manufacturer Suzuki (Maruti) as strategic investors.
+Between 1996 - 2000, in India, Rajeev was the Business CEO for Citibank's Auto Finance business and, in this role based out of New Delhi, he also founded Citicorp Maruti Finance Limited, a new green-field joint venture captive finance company between Citigroup & the Car manufacturer Suzuki (Maruti) as strategic investors.
 He additionally ran this Non Bank Finance Company as the Founder Managing Director and CEO, till 2000, acquiring the highest share of the market at that time.
-Prior to this role, between 1993 and 1996, based first out of Mumbai and then Chennai, Rajeev was the Marketing Director for Citibank India for both its domestic businesses as well as Citibank India’s Non-Resident Indian Banking Business operating across the world out of over 20 centers, covering NRI customers in 145 countries.
+Prior to this role, between 1993 and 1996, based first out of Mumbai and then Chennai, Rajeev was the marketing director for Citibank India for both its domestic businesses as well as Citibank India's Non-Resident Indian Banking Business operating across the world out of over 20 centers, covering NRI customers in 145 countries.
 Between 1987 and 1993, Rajeev held various other senior roles at Citibank in India.